tmaj87/java/README.md

 ## Learning and improvements

-There are implementations of few design patterns ([abstract factory](patterns/AbstractFactory/src/test/java/pl/tmaj/AbstractFactoryTest.java), [observer](patterns/ObserverPattern/src/main/java/pl/tmaj/GrabStocks.java), [command](patterns/CommandPattern/src/test/java/pl/tmaj/CommandTest.java])) here as well, as [playground](UnitTests/src/test/java/MainTest.java) for tests.
+There are implementations of few design patterns ([abstract factory](patterns/AbstractFactory/src/test/java/pl/tmaj/AbstractFactoryTest.java), [observer](patterns/ObserverPattern/src/main/java/pl/tmaj/GrabStocks.java), [command](patterns/CommandPattern/src/test/java/pl/tmaj/CommandTest.java) and [more](patterns/)) here as well, as [playground](UnitTests/src/test/java/MainTest.java) for tests.
 A little bit of [mocking](UnitTests/src/test/java/MessageTest.java) as well.
 Few [katas](kata/) as well.

 #### ...and also don't forget to look into [Misc](Misc) to find gems like [XORCipher](Misc/XORCipher.java) or [shake your mouse pointer](Misc/AutoIt.java)